Harry Howell (ice hockey): Career

-In 1969 Howell was offered a front-office position with the Rangers if he retired, but he was interested in still playing, so was sold to the Oakland Seals.
-He played another eight years in professional hockey; two with Oakland/California Seals, three with the Los Angeles Kings, and one each with three World Hockey Association (WHA) teams: New York Golden Blades/Jersey Knights (1973–74 WHA season), San Diego Mariners (1974–75), and ending his playing career with the Calgary Cowboys (1975–76).

-Howell first moved into team management while still a player.
-After seven games with the New York Golden Blades, on November 21, 1973, Howell was elevated to player-coach when the team was moved and became the Jersey Knights for the remainder of the season.
+Prior to the season, his back problems came to a head to where he had spinal-fusion surgery.
+He was offered a front-office position with the Rangers if he retired, but he was interested in still playing, so he was sold to the Oakland Seals on June 10, 1969.
+He would be traded from the Seals in the middle of the season to the Los Angeles Kings, where he played the next two years.
+The Kings released him in July 1973.
+He was offered a coaching position in Portland, but he decided he still wanted to play hockey, which led to him joining the World Hockey Association with the New York Golden Blades for the 1973–74 WHA season.
+After seven games with the Golden Blades, on November 21, 1973, Howell was elevated to player-coach when the team was moved and became the Jersey Knights for the remainder of the season.
 At the end of that season, the Knights moved and became the San Diego Mariners, with Howell still performing double duty as player-coach.
-Howell was strictly a player during his season with the Calgary Cowboys.
+Although the 1974-75 WHA season saw the team reach the 1975 WHA playoffs and win a playoff series (before losing to Houston in the semifinals), Howell was fired in June 1975.
+Howell was strictly a player for the 1975–76 WHA season with the Calgary Cowboys, his final one as a player.

 Howell played 1,411 NHL games and 170 WHA games, scoring 101 goals and 360 assists for 461 points.

-He was named a First Team All-Star in 1967, and played in All-Star Games in 1954, 1963, 1964, 1965, 1967, 1968 and 1970.

-When he left the NHL, Howell had played more games as a defenceman than anyone else, and remains sixth in all-time games played in that position.
-He also holds the record for most games played for the New York Rangers: 1,160.
+Post-playing career

 After retiring as a player, Howell became general manager of the Cleveland Barons for the 1977–78 NHL season.
 The Barons were in dire financial circumstances, and merged with the equally challenged Minnesota North Stars at the end of that season.
-Howell became head coach of the merged Minnesota North Stars for the 1977–78 season but resigned after only 11 games.
+Howell became head coach of the merged Minnesota North Stars for the 1978–79 season in July 1978 but resigned in November after only 11 games, stating that he wasn't happy as a coach.
+He became a scout for the team.

-Howell was inducted into the Hockey Hall of Fame in 1979.

-In 1990, he won the Stanley Cup as a member of the Edmonton Oilers where he served as a scout.
-In 2000 he re-joined the Rangers as a scout and worked in that role until retiring in 2004.
+Howell was hired as a scout for the Edmonton Oilers prior to the season.
+He earned a Stanley Cup ring when the Oilers won the Cup that year.
+He served as a scount until the close of the season.
+In 2000, he re-joined the Rangers as a scout and worked in that role until retiring in 2004.

-Howell's #3, along with Andy Bathgate's #9, was retired by the New York Rangers on February 22, 2009.